step-security/harden-runner/README.md

 3. [SLSA Level 1](https://github.com/step-security/harden-runner/discussions/93)
 4. [Cryptographically verify tools run as part of the CI/ CD pipeline](https://github.com/step-security/harden-runner/discussions/94)

+## Testimonials

+> *I think this is a great idea and for the threat model of build-time, an immediate network egress request monitoring makes a lot of sense* - [Liran Tal](https://stars.github.com/profiles/lirantal/), GitHub Star, and Author of Essential Node.js Security

+> *Harden-Runner strikes an elegant balance between ease-of-use, maintainability, and mitigation that I intend to apply to all of my 300+ npm packages.
+I look forward to the tool’s improvement over time* - [Jordan Harband](https://github.com/ljharb), Open Source Maintainer

+> *Harden runner from Step security is such a nice solution, it is another piece of the puzzle in helping treat the CI environment like production and solving supply chain security.
+I look forward to seeing it evolve.* - Cam Parry, Senior Site Reliability Engineer, Kapiche

 ## Workflows using harden-runner

 Workflows using harden-runner: